 - Fair Use is not a popularity contest.

 - The Burden of proving Fair Use is on the Defendant.

 Criteria of Fair Use (in approximate order of relevance)

-- Artwork should be a parody not satire.
+- The artwork should be a parody, not satire.

 - When you look at the artwork is there a simultaneous (immediate) recognition of parody?